Reviewed for current filing season: 10 June 2026

 Below are some reasons why an Individual should choose to get registered under the composition scheme

-• Less liability of tax: A person registered under composition scheme will be liable to pay tax at a rate, not more than 2.5% instead of a standard rate of 18%.
+• Less liability of tax: A person registered under the composition scheme is liable to pay tax at a flat rate of 1% to 6% of turnover, depending on category, instead of the standard GST rates of 5% or 18%.

 • High liquidity: Taxpayers under composition scheme are liable to pay less tax as compared to normal taxpayers resulting in saving his working capital.